Federal Trade Commission

 How does the FTC combat deceptive ads?

 The main way the FTC deals with deceptive ads is through administrative proceedings and federal court actions.
-That said, the FTC does not have the authority to fine or bring criminal sanctions against companies or individuals that engage in deceptive advertising.
+That said, the FTC does not have the authority to fine or bring Punishment for violating criminal laws. against companies or individuals that engage in deceptive advertising.
 To access FTC actions, click here.

 The FTC also regulates the ad industry through its rule-making authority.
 To check-out FTC rules, click here.